Study in Canada

 10. Achievement

 Last but not least.
 The pride of completing a course in a foreign land is ecstatic.
 A different kind of achievement that goes all the way to the top of your educational background.
 I take great joy in finishing my post-graduate program.
 It took me hours of sleepless nights to pass my exams, work hard for project deadlines, and work in a hotel and restaurant to pay my bills.
 It was a great learning experience.
-I see life in a different way now, I'm stronger as a person and wiser as an individual.
+I see life differently now, I'm stronger as a person and wiser as an individual.

 No comments